 But why does time appear to slow down?

-Whilst the study carried out by Yale demonstrates that herbs do indeed cause users to inflate a period of time, it does not explain why.
+Whilst the study carried out by Yale demonstrates that cannabis does cause users to inflate a period of time, it does not explain why.

 It may be biological